Coasteering: Guided adventure experience

 The rocky cliff coasts of western Britain provide the world's principal location for organised guided coasteering, where it is available from over 100 activity centres.
-Usually half day or one day trips are offered at a variety of levels catering for beginners, intermediates and advanced.
-Some trips are especially slanted towards study of the coastal ecology.

-Some centres cater for parties of school children.
+Usually half-day or one-day trips are offered at a variety of levels catering for beginners, intermediates and advanced.
+Some trips are especially slanted towards study of coastal ecology.
+Some centres cater for parties of schoolchildren.

 Adventure races

 Coasteering may be included as one of the disciplines for a stage of an adventure race.
 This is especially common in New Zealand, but is also to be found in Australia, Canada, and the USA.

 Safety

 In 2015 in the UK a document giving safety advice for coasteering providers was published.
 Also in the UK, the HSE has an information sheet of good practice for the Adventure Activities Industry.

 Basic safety equipment

 Safety equipment reflects the environment in which the sport is performed and often includes: